Sex and the Ailing Marriage: Choosing Counseling over Resignation

 Historically, couples faced these sorts of challenges with denial or benign neglect.
 Some sought out specialized help in the form of sex therapy.
 In the latter instance, the focus of their work would have been almost exclusively on increasing sexual passion or encouraging more experimentation and playfulness in the bedroom.
 And, while for a certain percentage of people the presence of an underlying sexual dysfunction and/or a history of sexual abuse are truly the cause of a failing sex life, for most couples, problems in the bedroom stem from a much broader range of issues.

 Some biological differences between the sexes can lead to misunderstanding and resentment in the bedroom.
 Many men, unaccustomed to exploring their feelings, think that through the act of intercourse they are reaffirming their love for their wife whereas women often need to feel emotional intimacy before they can experience physical arousal.
-It’s common for men to turn to sex as a way to relieve stress, unaware that for their partner requires a relaxed state of mind as a prerequisite for good sex.
+It’s common for men to turn to sex as a way to relieve stress, unaware that their partners require a relaxed state of mind as a prerequisite for good sex.
 Couples who are willing to talk frankly about how timing and setting influence their readiness for and interest in sex often fare better than those who are reluctant to share their thoughts and preferences.
 The latter often are greatly assisted by a psychotherapist who creates a relaxed atmosphere and encourages, with a non-judgmental mindset, these exploratory conversations.

 Certain couples, especially those who tend to avoid directly addressing other marital tensions, are prone to using sex as a weapon, both assaultive and defensive.
-A wife who feels hurt by her husband’ absence or angry outbursts may assert herself indirectly by refusing her husband’s advances.
+A wife who feels hurt by her husband’s absence or angry outbursts may assert herself indirectly by refusing her husband’s advances.
 A husband who feels bullied by his wife in other domains, may reassert his masculinity by being overly aggressive in bed.
 These are common scenarios.
 Other examples include a wife becoming seductive towards other men as a means of retaliation for her husband’ s lack of support or admiration, or a husband retreating from sex when experiencing jealousy regarding his wife’s intense friendships.
 These struggles can be subtle; most often, they occur outside of the couple’s conscious awareness.

 This article is speaking directly to me.
 I found out very recently that my husband has been using internet pornography for years now, and suddenly everything became clear to me.
 We had always had a very good sex life as far as I was concerned but it was becoming increasingly difficult to have a connection in the bedroom.
 He really did seem to be very disinterested in me.
 I thought for sure that he was having an affair.
 And i guess in a strange way he was, only it was not with just one person.
 It was with the hundreds of porn websites that he frequented over the years.
 I was so angry that I could have knocked his head off.
 But I knew that in order for our marriage to survive I had to come to a time and place where I could forgive him and begin the hard work that it would take to move on.
 We have entered couples therapy and you are right- it is not just about sex but about learning how to reconnect with one another.
 I have to learn that this was not about me and that he has to be the one to deal with and overcome this compulsion to seek an escape from life online.
 It is hard work but I have faith that we will get there.